 Bromus tectorum is one of the most problematic introduced annual grasses in the western US (Mack, 1981).
 The work here adds to the evidence that it can have detrimental effects on plant communities in the short-grass prairie as well (Prevéy and Seastedt, 2014).
-P. smithii may be tractable as a competitively dominant native that may have a competitive advantage over B. tectorum and other introduced annuals in seed mixes (Fig. 54).
+P. smithii may be tractable as a competitively dominant native that may have a competitive advantage over B. tectorum and other introduced annuals in seed mixes (Fig. 5).
 The effect of B. tectorum abundance on P. smithii occurrence is strong, as is the opposite case.
 Since P. smithii is perennial, once it is established it may be less affected by the competitive pressure from B. tectorum, whereas B. tectorum occurrence in the presence of established P. smithii is subject to direct competition for moisture annually while it germinates and becomes established.

 The M. sativa cover crop was anecdotally observed to be highly abundant throughout the field in the years immediately following planting.
-Its association with G1 (Fig. 54) suggests it was either an effective facilitator of seeded perennial grasses, its long-term persistence was aided by perennial grass establishment, or both.
-Native forbs have been shown to be effective at repelling annual invasives (Leger, Goergen and Forbis De Queiroz, 2014) in Great Basin restoration treatments, and perhaps native forbs could be used as cover crops in western Great Plains CRP applications.
+Its association with G2 (Fig. 5) suggests it was either an effective facilitator of seeded perennial grasses, its long-term persistence was aided by perennial grass establishment, or both.
+M. sativa is an introduced agricultural crop, but it typically does not persist in high abundance without supplemental irrigation, making it an effective temporary cover crop.
+Native forbs have been shown to be effective at repelling annual invasives (Leger, Goergen and Forbis De Queiroz, 2014) in Great Basin restoration treatments, and perhaps native forbs could be used as cover crops in Western Great Plains CRP applications.